 Thanksgiving is a time when many families get together to share a meal and take time to be thankful for everyone in their lives.
 As parents, we know all too well that sharing that meal comes with a great deal of preparation, not to mention an even greater amount of stress.
 Add children running around the house to the mix and you have a recipe for chaos.

-This year, get your children involved with preparing the Thanksgiving dinner and make the experience not only more meaningful for you as a family, but also a lot less stressful for you in the kitchen.
-Here are 16 ways to involve kids of all ages.
+This year, get kids involved with the Thanksgiving celebration prep and make the experience not only more meaningful for you as a family, but also a lot less stressful for you in the kitchen.
+Here are 15 activities you can try to involve kids of all ages.

 Here’s how even the littlest of kids can help with the celebration.

 1. Try a new variation on the wishbone